survivalizeed/Hgine/README.md

 ##### Be aware of x64 and x86.
 Now go into the Audio.h and do the same with the bass.lib.
 ##### Again be aware of x64 and x86
-Next make sure that all x64 build folder (debug/release) include the lua54.dll and the bass.dll.
+Next make sure that all x64 build folders (debug/release) include the lua54.dll and the bass.dll.
 Pick the ones from the Extern folder in the source folder.
+Make sure you picked the x64 dlls.

+Then do the same with the x86 build folders (debug/release) include the lua54.dll and bass.dll.
+Pick the ones from the Extern folder in the source folder.
+Make sure you picked the x86 dlls.

-Next download the Hgine resource generator.exe to be able to create
+Next download the Hgine resource generator.exe to be able to create some Hgineres files.